 The Scrutiny Panel is mindful of the eight protected characteristics when undertaking scrutiny activity so that any recommendations that it makes can identify potential positive and negative impacts on any particular sector of the community.
 This will be borne in mind as the Scrutiny Review progresses and evidence is gathered.
-The final report of the Scrutiny Panels has a standard section entitled Equality Impact Assessment and details the findings

-Any potential recommendations proposed by the Scrutiny Panel may have perceived adverse and beneficial effects for all diversity groups.
+The adoption of an Independent Living Strategy may have perceived adverse and beneficial effects for all diversity groups.